Developer-RONNIE/DSA_C-/3-Conditionals-Loops/practise/Ques.md

 7. Write a program that takes an integer input n and prints all the numbers from 1 to n [Solutions]()

 8. Write a program that takes an integer input n and calculates the sum of all numbers from 1 to n using a loop.
 [Solutions]()

+9. Write a program that calculates the sum of all odd numbers from 1 to n using a loop.
+[Solutions]()